Deere & Co.Find Ratings Reports

-DEERE & CO's gross profit margin for the fourth quarter of its fiscal year 2015 is essentially unchanged when compared to the same period a year ago.
-Sales and net income fell significantly; although net income growth outperformed the average competitor in its industry, revenue growth did not.
+DEERE & CO's gross profit margin for the first quarter of its fiscal year 2018 is essentially unchanged when compared to the same period a year ago.
+Even though sales increased, the net income has decreased, representing a decrease to the bottom line.

-At the same time, stockholders' equity ("net worth") has significantly decreased by 25.59% from the same quarter last year.
+At the same time, stockholders' equity ("net worth") has greatly increased by 35.55% from the same quarter last year.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Total Assets ($mil)||66577.5||56296.6|

 |Total Debt ($mil)||40593.6||34578.4|

 |Return on Equity||15.4||21.51|